ckeditor/ckeditor4/dev/docs/codestyle.md

 ### 1.1.
 Mottos

 > #### All code in any code-base should look like a single person typed it, no matter how many people contributed.
+> _Unknown author_

-> #### "Arguments over style are pointless.
-There should be a style guide, and you should follow it"
+> #### Arguments over style are pointless.
+There should be a style guide, and you should follow it.
 >_Rebecca_ _Murphey_

-&nbsp;

-> #### "Part of being a good steward to a successful project is realizing that writing code for yourself is a Bad Idea™.
-If thousands of people are using your code, then write your code for maximum clarity, not your personal preference of how to get clever within the spec."
+> #### Part of being a good steward to a successful project is realizing that writing code for yourself is a Bad Idea™.
+If thousands of people are using your code, then write your code for maximum clarity, not your personal preference of how to get clever within the spec.
 >_Idan_ _Gazit_

 ## 2. Code style guide